Philippine School Sultanate of Oman: K-12 era

 School year 2012-2013 marked a new start with the implementation of the enhanced basic education curriculum, known as K-12, with the old K-4th Year curriculum coexisting alongside it until the graduation of the old curriculum students in 2015.
 The implementation of the K-12 program necessitated again an annex building, which was built across the current school building between 2015 and 2016, and opened in 2017.
 This facility now houses the senior high school department, along with the newsletter and yearbook clubs.

 The school welcomed its first batch of fifteen senior high school students during the year 2016-2017.
 With the last certificates of the old curriculum awarded to the said school year's sixth grade graduates, the K-4th year was entirely phased out in June 2017, and the school fully transitioned to the K-12 curriculum during school year 2017-2018.
 By the end of the same school year, the institution produced its first set of senior high school graduates.

 Subsequently, the school became a member of the Association of Philippine Schools Overseas.
 In 2019, a perpetual recognition was granted to the school.

 Since then, the school had evolved from a simple academic institution into a highly-structured organization, growing in terms of enrollment and size.
 As of 2022, the school has an enrollment of more than 800 students, 31 highly qualified and committed teaching staff, and nine (9) hardworking personnel.
 It also boasts a covered basketball court with bleachers, two libraries, two computer labs, and more modern facilities.

 As of the year 2022, the school has been offering all strands and tracks of the Senior High School level.
 It produced its first set of full-fledged K-12 graduates on May 31, 2024.

 New site

 In April 2, 2024, after much campaigning and lobbying and with the help and cooperation of the Philippine Embassy-Muscat, Ministry of Education, and the Ministry of Housing and Urban Planning, the school was awarded its own land measuring 11,000 square meters at the al-Mabelah village of Seeb and Barka, where it will build its new campus.

-The School's Curriculum

-PSSO used the 1945-2017 basic education curriculum from 1990 until 2015, which consisted of levels from kindergarten to fourth year high school.
-Starting in 2012–2013 onward, PSSO applied the "Enhanced Basic Education Act of 2013" or the K–12 law, which took full effect and shape at the start of academic year 2017-2018.
-This helps the student have an easier transition when he/she needs to return home.
-The following are the subjects that the school offers.